-The movement toward gender equality in the American Jewish community in the past generation was spurred on by a grassroots movement of Jewish feminism.
-Well‑educated and liberal in their political and cultural orientation, many Jewish women participated in what has been called the second wave of American feminism that began in the 1960s.
+In the latter half of the twentieth century, a grass-roots movement of Jewish feminism sparked a move toward gender equality in the American Jewish community.
+Many Jewish women participated in what has been called the second wave of American feminism that began in the 1960s.
 Most did not link their feminism to their religious or ethnic identification.

 But some women, whose Jewishness was central to their self-definition, naturally applied their newly acquired feminist insights to their condition as American Jews.
-Looking at the all-male bimah [platform] in the synagogue, they experienced the feminist “click”—the epiphany that things could be different‑–in a Jewish context.
+Looking at the all-male bimah (stage) in the synagogue, they experienced the feminist “click”—the epiphany that things could be different—in a Jewish context.

-In the early 1970s, Jewish feminism moved beyond the small, private consciousness-raising discussion groups that characterized the American women’ s movement to become a public phenomenon.
-Calling themselves Ezrat Nashim [using the term for the women’s section in the ancient Temple, and also translatable as “Women’s Help”], a small study group of young feminists associated with the New York Havurah, a countercultural fellowship designed to create an intimate community for study, prayer, and social action took the issue of equality of women to the 1972 convention of the Conservative Rabbinical Assembly.
-Founding members of Ezrat Nashim represented highly educated elite of primarily Conservative Jewish youth.
+In the early 1970s, Jewish feminism moved beyond consciousness-raising discussion groups and collectives to challenge established Jewish institutions and practices.
+Calling themselves Ezrat Nashim, a small study group of young feminists associated with the New York Havurah, a countercultural fellowship designed to create an intimate community for study, prayer, and social action, took the issue of equality of women to the 1972 convention of the Conservative Rabbinical Assembly.
+The founding members of Ezrat Nashim represented the highly educated elite of, primarily, Conservative Jewish youth.